 is email secure

-Is email secure for regulated industries?
+Is email secure enough for regulated industries?

 Summary

-So you assume those messages are reasonably secure cause everyone does it, IT hasn’t flagged any concerns, and you’ve never personally experienced a breach.
+Plus, IT hasn’t flagged any concerns, and lastly, you’ve never personally experienced a breach.

 Well, that assumption actually costs organizations billions annually.

+I totally get why it feels safe for all of us, though.
 I mean, emailing someone is like breathing to most of us; we’ve done it a thousand times… It’s just a normal thing to do.

-But when dealing with customers, what feels normal isn’t always secure.
 And when you’re moving around sensitive data, regulated information, and actual confidential business files?
 That gap between “feels fine” and “actually secure” matters more than most organizations realize.
-Let’s discover how.

 Email gives us convenience, but we wish it guaranteed control as well (spoiler alert: it doesn't)

-The biggest problem with email isn’t something you can fix with a patch or a setting.
+The biggest problem with email systems isn’t something you can fix with a patch or a setting, it’s baked into how the whole system was built back in 1982.

 When Jon Postel created the Simple Mail Transfer Protocol (SMTP), security just wasn’t on his radar.